wbuchwalter/ng2-redux/README.md

 ### The Decorator Interface

 This is the simplest and cleanest approach.
-It signigicantly reduces boilerplate code and separates Redux concerns from the class's business logic.
+It significantly reduces boilerplate code and separates Redux concerns from your components' business logic.

-It also reduces the learning curve associated with Redux configuration.
-Finally, it reduces the effort associated with granular, modular components in Angular 2 as shown in the examples below.

 The decorator interface currently consists of 3 decorators:
 - `@dispatch`: attaches redux action creators to methods in your component.